 Marketing and market research

 We may use information which we hold about you to show you relevant advertising on third party sites (e.g. Facebook, Google, Instagram, Snapchat and Twitter).
 If you don’t want to be shown targeted advertising messages from us, some third party sites allow you to request not to see messages from specific advertisers on that site in future.
-If you want to stop all personalised services from us, including targeted advertising messages on third party sites you can contact our Customer Service or email our Data Protection Officer to disable personalisation.
+If you want to stop all personalised services from us, including targeted advertising messages and social media matching on third party sites you can contact our Customer Service or email our Data Protection Officer to disable personalisation.
 We also like to hear your views to help us to improve our services, so we may contact you for market research purposes.
 You always have the choice about whether to take part in our market research.

 E) Special categories of data